 - Quantification.
 Relationships must be quantified, and their value to environmental externalities should be appraised.
 This is highly challenging as only general figures subject to debate can be assessed.
 Therefore, the quantification of economic, social, and environmental costs is subject to much contention.
 Inaccurate assessments can lead to the exaggeration or underestimation of environmental externalities and improper policies and regulations.

 The costs of environmental externalities can be considered from economic, social, and environmental dimensions.
 The basic types of transportation externalities attributed to the environment fall within air pollution, water pollution, noise, and hazardous materials.
 Establishing and quantifying environmental externalities is a complex undertaking.
 Quantification is at its preliminary stage, and many have used this argument to differ the application of several environmental policies by lobbying governments.
-For instance, in the 1970s it took time to accumulate enough evidence to demonstrate the impacts of sulfur emissions, mainly originating from coal power plants, on rain acidification, and implement mitigation strategies (scrubbers, shift to natural gas).
-In the 1980s the impacts of chlorofluorocarbons and hydrochlorofluorocarbons on atmospheric ozone led to a series of regulations (e.g. Montreal Protocol of 1987) banning their use in the manufacturing of aerosols and refrigerants.
+For instance, in the 1970s, it took time to accumulate enough evidence to demonstrate the impacts of sulfur emissions, mainly originating from coal power plants, on rain acidification, and implement mitigation strategies (scrubbers, shift to natural gas).
+In the 1980s, the impacts of chlorofluorocarbons and hydrochlorofluorocarbons on atmospheric ozone led to a series of regulations (e.g. Montreal Protocol of 1987) banning their use in manufacturing aerosols and refrigerants.
 Additionally, the wider the geographical scale, the more complex the environmental problem becomes since it involves cross-jurisdictional issues.
-Recent attempts to reach a consensus about climate change, such as the Paris Agreement of 2016, have underlined the complexity of multilateral environmental agreements over a complex issue that cannot be effectively quantified.
+Recent attempts to reach a consensus about climate change, such as the Paris Agreement of 2016 or the 2022 COP (Conference of Parties) conference, have underlined the complexity of multilateral environmental agreements over a complex issue that cannot be effectively quantified.
 Parties simply make general non-binding commitments.

-The sources/emitters of pollutants rarely bear the consequences of their impacts.
+The sources/emitters of pollutants rarely bear the consequences of their impacts, with the concept of environmental justice brought forward to underline communities exposed to externalities disproportionately to the received benefits.
 This has several implications.
 First, when specific sources are concerned, like road transportation, users only take account of the direct costs of modal ownership like a car (vehicle, fuel, insurance, etc.).
 Ownership is often the only entry and utilization cost for several transportation modes.
 Society generally assumes the role of providing and maintaining infrastructure and other indirect costs like damage to structures and infrastructure, losses in productivity, cleanup, health services, and damage to ecosystems.
 Second, the geographic separation between sources and recipients is often acute.
 Acid rains and climate change are prominent examples.
-On a local level, a community may be affected by noise levels well over its contribution (notably near major highways), while another (e.g. suburbs) may be affected in a very marginal way and still significantly contributes to noise elsewhere during commuting.
+On a local level, a community may be affected by noise levels well over its contribution (notably near major highways).
+In contrast, another (e.g. suburbs) may be affected in a very marginal way and still significantly contributes to noise elsewhere during commuting.